mousepawmedia/devdocs/network/source/setup_linux/install.rst

 Turn Off Secure Boot
 ------------------------------

-If you have a PC running Windows 8 or later, you must turn off Secure Boot before you can install Linux.
+If you have a PC running Windows 8 or later, you may need to turn off Secure Boot before you can install Linux.

 ..
-NOTE:: It is not possible to install Linux on Microsoft-branded computers.
+NOTE:: It is not possible to install Linux on Microsoft-branded computers,
+    such as the Surface Pro.

 To do this, go to the Power menu (where you shut down from), hold down SHIFT, and click `Restart`.
 After a few moments, a menu screen will appear.
 Select